-Legacy Browser Support (LBS) is a feature in browsers that can automatically redirect legacy web-applications and sites to legacy browsers (like Internet explorer), even if it's accessed using modern browsers.
+Legacy Browser Support (LBS) is a feature that automatically redirects legacy web-applications and websites to legacy browsers (like Internet explorer), even when accessed using modern browsers.
 In enterprises, IT admins can use Chrome LBS to make sure users do not experience breaks in their legacy web applications.

 Legacy browser support refers to the feature that helps users render websites that depend on deprecated plug-ins in legacy browsers that still support such plug-ins.
 With legacy browser support, such websites can be redirected to legacy browsers, even when users open them in modern browsers like Chrome.